 The center for cultural sociology is made up of researchers with different backgrounds and competencies, but with a common interest in questions relating to cultural sociology.

-- Niklas Ammert Professor, Deputy Vice-chancellor
+- Niklas Ammert Professor, pro vice-chancellor

 - Henrik Enroth Associate Professor

 - +46 470-70 82 14